Adding your new baby to Medicare

 Can I enrol my child in Medicare if they are older than 1 year?

-If you need to register a child who is older than 1 year with Medicare, you will need:
+You can register a child who is older than 1 year with Medicare.
+You will need a as well as their birth certificate.

 Whose Medicare card should my baby be added to?

 Your baby can be listed on 2 Medicare cards.
-For this to happen you need to complete another form called:
+For this to happen you need to fill out another form.
+The form is called .

 How do I keep track of my baby's vaccinations?